whos-evan/twitch-spotify/README.md

 To prevent spammers there is a 120 second cooldown, there is also a check to ensure that the streamer is live before you can make a song request.

 ## To get started:
+1. Copy the ``example.env`` file and rename it to ``.env``.
-1. Go to https://developer.spotify.com/dashboard/applications and create an application.
-Copy the client id and client secret and paste them in the ``.env`` file.
+2. Go to https://developer.spotify.com/dashboard/applications and create an application.
+Ensure that you set the redirect url to ``http://localhost:8080/callback``
+3. Copy the client id and client secret and paste them into a ``.env`` file.
-2. Go to https://twitchtokengenerator.com/ and generate your token.
+4. Go to https://twitchtokengenerator.com/ and generate your token.
-3. Set the prefix and channel that you want to join.
+5. Set the prefix and channel that you want to join.
-4. Have fun getting DMCAed!
+6. Have fun getting DMCAed!

 ## About DMCA...